-In the case of a violation requiring suspension from school, notice of the suspension and the hearing must occur before the students may be asked to leave school, unless the students present an immediate threat to school officials, other students or themselves, or clearly endangers the school environment.
+In the case of a violation requiring suspension from school or, in extreme or repeated cases, the return to one's sending school, notice of the suspension and the hearing must occur before the students may be asked to leave school, unless the students present an immediate threat to school officials, other students or themselves, or clearly endangers the school environment.
 In such cases, the hearing may be delayed but must be held within a reasonable period of time.
 Copies of reports of any disciplinary action(s) are maintained until a student graduates.